Mesopotamian campaign: Aftermath

 With British Indian forces already on the ground, the British imported civil servants from India who had previous knowledge and experience of running a colonial government.
 The expulsion of the Ottomans from the region shook the centuries-old power balance.
 Arabs who believed that the Ottoman expulsion would lead to greater independence, and fought against the Ottoman forces along the Allies, faced another dilemma.
 They were disappointed with the arrangements regarding the establishment of British Mandate of Mesopotamia.

 Three important anticolonial secret societies had been formed in the region during 1918 and 1919.
 At Najaf, Jamiyat an Nahda al Islamiya (The League of the Islamic Awakening) was organised.
 Al Jamiya al Wataniya al Islamiya (The Muslim National League) was formed with the object of organising and mobilising the population for major resistance.
 In February 1919, in Baghdad, a coalition of Shia merchants, Sunni teachers and civil servants, Sunni and Shia ulama, and Iraqi officers formed the Haras al Istiqlal (the Guardians of Independence).
-The Istiqlal had member groups in Karbala, Najaf, Kut, and Hillah.
+The Istiqlal had member groups in Karbala, Najaf, Kut and Hillah.
 The British were in a precarious situation with the Issue of Mosul.
 They were adopting almost desperate measures to protect their interests.
 The Iraqi revolt against the British developed just after they declared their authority.
 It was put down by the RAF Iraq Command during the summer of 1920.

 The Ottoman parliament mostly accepted the cession of the region, but they had a different view on the issue of Mosul.
 They declared the Misak-ı Milli.
 Misak-ı Milli stated that the Mosul Province was a part of their heartland, based on a common past, history, concept of morals and laws.
 Presumably, from a British perspective, if Mustafa Kemal Atatürk succeeded in securing the stability in his efforts to establish Republic of Turkey, he would have turned his attention to recovering Mosul and penetrate into Mesopotamia, where the native population would probably join him.
 The British Foreign Secretary attempted to disclaim any existence of oil in the Mosul area.
 On 23 January 1923, Lord Curzon argued that the existence of oil was no more than hypothetical.
-However, according to Armstrong, "England wanted oil.
-Mosul and Kurds were the key."
+According to Armstrong, "England wanted oil.
+Mosul and Kurds were the key".